Historic Detroit

 Abraham Lincoln statue

-This monument to Abraham Lincoln was originally located at the Lincoln Motor Company plant at West Warren and Livernois in Detroit.
-It was a gift to Henry M. Leland, founder of the company.
+This monument to Abraham Lincoln was originally located on the front lawn of the Lincoln Motor Co. plant at West Warren and Livernois in Detroit.
+It was a gift given to Henry M. Leland, founder of the company.